Azure/azure-sdk-for-java/sdk/core/azure-core-tracing-opentelemetry/README.md

 * [Async List Key Vault Secrets][sample_async_key_vault] - Tracing enabled sample for asynchronously creating and listing secrets of a Key Vault using [azure-security-keyvault-secrets][azure_keyvault_secrets].

 ### Additional Documentation
-For more extensive documentation on OpenTelemetry, see the [API reference documentation][opentelemetry].
+For more extensive documentation on OpenTelemetry, see the [API reference documentation][OpenTelemetry].

 ## Contributing
 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
 For details, visit https://cla.microsoft.com.